csswizardry/csswizardry.github.com/_posts/2024-08-14-blocking-render-why-whould-you-do-that.md

 ## A/B Testing and Experimentation

-`blocking=render`’s application in client-size A/B testing is, for me, its most compelling use-case.
+`blocking=render`’s application in client-side A/B testing is, for me, its most compelling use-case.

 Client-side A/B testing tools work by altering the DOM and presenting a variant